 Carbon Impact Analysis

-When you choose UPS carbon neutral, you counterbalance the impact of your deliveries through carbon offsetting and help fund environmental projects around the world that reduce carbon emissions such as verified emission-reduction projects, including forest and wildlife conservation and gas capture projects.
+When you choose UPS carbon neutral, you counterbalance the impact of your deliveries through carbon offsetting.
+This funds environmental projects around the world including verified emission-reduction projects, such as reforestation, wildlife conservation, and gas capture projects.

 Sustainable Packaging Solutions